iSci-3A12/climate-change-assignments/assignment-instructions/a2-climate-data.md

 - Export your figure from Google Sheets or Excel as a PNG file and title it ```station-timeseries.png```
 - Insert this figure into your ```submission.md``` document.
 Add a descriptive caption and be sure to indicate the baseline period (1951-1980) in it.
 ### Table 1
-- Create a table comparing the annual and seasonal average temperatures at your site for the past 40 years of measurement (e.g., 1984-2023 if your time series goes to 2023) to those from the years preceding it (i.e., the start of your time series until the year before your 40-year average starts). **Include data from 2023, acknowledging that some of your calculated values for the year (including annual average) will be unusable due to incomplete data**.
+- Create a table comparing the annual and seasonal average temperatures at your site for the past 40 years of measurement (e.g., 1984-2023 if your time series goes to 2023) to those from the years preceding it (i.e., the start of your time series until the year before your 40-year average starts). **Do not inlcude 2024 data, as it is incomplete**.
 To create seasonal averages, you group data from successive three-month periods. e.g.:
 	- JFM = average of: Jan, Feb, Mar
 	- AMJ =  average of: Apr, May, Jun
 	- JAS =  average of: July, Aug, Sep